ProvableHQ/leo/documentation/language/programs_in_practice/functions.md

 ### Outputs

 The return type of the function is declared as `-> {expression}` and must be declared just after the function inputs.
 A function output is calculated as `return {expression};`.
-Returning an output ends the execution of the function, and the type of the returned value must match the output type declared in the function signature.
+A return operation ends the function.
+The returned value type must match the output type in the function signature.

 ```leo file=../../code_snippets/functions/entry_output/src/main.leo#snippet showLineNumbers
 ```